“Blessed are they who see beauty in humble places”

 in humble places.”

-I often use red, yellow, and blue to mix other colors.
-Acrylic medium, stencils, and ephemera participate in creating a myriad of original hand-painted art papers.
+My primary palette is red, yellow, blue, white , and black , the foundation of all other colors.
+Acrylic medium, stencils, and ephemera participate in creating a myriad of art papers purposed for layered paintings.
 Cut and applied, they add character and depth to the visual story.
-From inspiration to completion, my process celebrates a particular beauty, hope, and goodness the seasons tell.
+From inspiration to completion, my process celebrates a the story of humility story the seasons.
+The beauty does not fade, the hope does not disappoint, the goodness never ends..
+My art celebrates these beautiful attributes that can be discovered in the humble places of our personal stories.